gvwilson/thirdbit/src/fiction/santas/index.md

 and waved their ax menacingly.
 Maybe he could even—

+[^writing-teacher]: The first time Finner had to bring home a note from that teacher, his parents let it sit on the dinner table *until dinner* before opening it.
+They didn't mention it or even look at it until then, which of course meant Finner couldn't think about anything else.
+It turned out to be a reminder about an overdue book addressed to another student, which left Finner feeling somehow cheated out of a calamity.

 *Crack!*
 *Crack!*
 The ship shuddered beneath his feet as the cannons above him fired.
 Shouts rang on the deck outside the cabin.

 "Wuzza!?"
 Santa Hood grunted again, sitting up.
 "Wuz g'non?"